-And it turned out to be all the better for it!
+And it turned out all the better for it!

 I have a personal theory that the iPad represented the purest form of Jobs’ ideal for computing.
-Throughout his career, he distilled personal computers into their purest forms.
+Throughout his career, he distilled personal computers into their most elemental forms.

-Speaking with former Apple engineers in the 2000s — before the iPad or iPhone were announced — one person jokingly remarked that Jobs’ perfect computer would probably be a screen with no keyboard and, at best, one button to turn it on and off.
+Speaking with former Apple engineers in the 2000s — before the iPad or iPhone existed — one person jokingly remarked that Jobs’ perfect computer would probably be a screen with no keyboard and, at best, one button to turn it on and off.

-They were kidding around (or were they?), but this turned out to be pretty much exactly what the iPad was.
+They were kidding around (or were they?).
+However, this turned out to be pretty much exactly what the iPad was.

 The iPad Pro was bigger, sure — sized 12.9 inches compared to 9.7 inches for the original iPad.
 However, unlike the plus-size iPhones, its larger screen made perfect sense for a tablet.

-I’ve used a 5.5-inch iPhone ever since Apple released one.
+I got a 5.5-inch iPhone as soon as Apple released one and have since moved up to a 6.7-inch model.
 It’s fine when I’m working in an office.
 But the moment I take it outside, I’m reminded how unwieldy it is.
-It’s very challenging to use one-handed, and the Reachability feature seems a half-assed solution.
+It proves very challenging to use one-handed.
+And the Reachability feature seems like a half-assed solution.

 The iPad Pro, meanwhile, feels perfect.
 It’s light enough that the size difference doesn’t matter.
 And it’s also big enough to be properly used for productivity tasks.

-Which brings me to the Apple Pencil.
-At the time the iPad Pro was announced, a lot of people commented on how this represented Apple losing sight of one of Jobs’ fundamental rules: Thou shalt never pair a stylus with an Apple touch device.
+Which brings me to Apple Pencil, the stylus designed for the iPad Pro.
+At the time of the iPad Pro’s unveiling, many people commented on how it represented Apple losing sight of one of Jobs’ fundamental rules: Thou shalt never pair a stylus with an Apple touch device.

-For Cook to do this showed that he — and Apple as a whole — was willing to compromise on the user-first excellence that Jobs had prided himself on.
+Some thought this showed Cook — and Apple as a whole — would willingly compromise the user-first excellence that Jobs prided himself on.

-In terms of specs, the 12.9-inch iPad Pro boasted Apple’s A9X chip and the M9 motion co-processor.
-Like the smaller iPads, it also boasted Touch ID and a Retina display, which in this case meant a 2,732-by-2,048 resolution and a pixel density of 264 PPI.
+In terms of specs, the 12.9-inch iPad Pro boasted Apple’s A9X chip and the M9 motion coprocessor.
+Like the smaller iPads, it also came with Touch ID and a Retina display, which in this case meant a 2,732-by-2,048 resolution and a pixel density of 264 PPI.

-It was the first iPad to include a smart connector and four speakers, as well as 4GB of RAM.
+It was the first iPad to include Apple’s Smart Connector and four speakers, as well as 4GB of RAM.
 In addition to the Apple Pencil, other accessories included a “smart” screen cover and attachable keyboard.
-The device itself shipped in gold, silver and space gray color options (rose gold wouldn’t be available until the smaller iPad Pro arrived).
+The device itself shipped in gold, silver and space gray color options.
+(Rose gold did not become available until the smaller iPad Pro arrived.)

 While Apple insisted that the iPad would become a PC replacement, it hasn’t exactly done that.
-However, the iPad Pro has succeeded at becoming the best iPad in Apple history, and my personal favorite Apple device of the Tim Cook era.
+However, the iPad Pro succeeded at truly taking the iPad to the next level.

 Do you own an iPad Pro?
-What’s your assessment of it two years down the line?
+What’s your assessment of it a few years down the line?
 Leave your comments below.